rjsantana22/epc_network_analytics/README.md

 ---
 ## License

-This project is above MIT License - Look the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.

 ---
 ## Autor